 A Season by Season Breakdown for Maintaining Healthy Eyes Throughout the Year

-Spring is rapidly approaching, and with it comes eye allergies and much-needed preparation for those corrective sunglasses.
+Fall is rapidly approaching.
+Your eyes have been taking a beating from the hot summer sun and now comes time for atmospheric changes and fall foliage.
 The following is a must-have checklist for maintaining healthy eyes throughout the year.

 - Allergy season.
 The flowers are blooming, the grass is growing, and your allergies are kicking in full speed ahead.
 This time of year can leave you feeling frustrated and in a fog.
 The itchy eyes and runny nose is something you thought you had escaped when winter came to an end.
 Try to see what things might be triggering your allergies.
 Maybe the morning jog is tougher on your seasonal allergies than a late evening stroll?
 If changing habits, facial washes, food intake, and even sending your four-legged friends to the groomers do not improve things, visit your eye doctor for some assistance – especially if your eyes start to become red, watery, and swollen.